SamM/morpheous/README.md

   var Morpheous = typeof Morpheous == "undefined" ? {} : Morpheous;

   Morpheous.delay = 500; // 0.5 Seconds
-  Morpheous.log = false; // Logging off
+  Morpheous.log = true; // Logging on
 </script>
 ```
-The script above changes the delay between checking for updates to 500 milliseconds and turns logging off.
+The script above changes the delay between checking for updates to 500 milliseconds and turns logging on.

 Here is a list of all of the settings that can be changed: